 Superannuation Guarantee (SG) is the official term for compulsory superannuation contributions made by employers on behalf of their employees.
-An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s salary for the 2014/2015 year, and 9.25% for the 2013/2014 year.
+An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s salary for the 2014/2015 year (which was 9.25% for the 2013/2014 year).

-Effective from 1 July 2014, the Superannuation Guarantee percentage will increase to 9.5%, and will eventually rise to 12% by July 2022, rather than by July 2020 as originally announced by the Liberals, and rather than the original starting date of 2019, planned by the former ALP government and what is currently law.
+Effective from 1 July 2014, the Superannuation Guarantee percentage increased 9.5%, and will expected to rise to 12% by July 2022 (already extended from July 2020) under the Liberal government, rather than the original starting date of 2019, planned by the former ALP government and what is currently law.

 Background: In May 2010, employed Australians received a pleasant surprise when the Federal Treasurer, Mr Wayne Swan, announced that compulsory employer super contributions were set to jump from the current 9% of salary to 12% by July 2019, an eventual 33% increase in Superannuation Guarantee (SG) contributions.
 On 29 March 2012, the proposed increase in SG entitlements received Royal Assent and became law.
 The new Liberal government has promised to continue the SG rate increase, but at a slower rate.
-The Liberal government will be introducing amendments to slow down the increase in the SG rate, and then in negotiations in parliament, further slowed down the SG increase.
+The Liberal government introduced amendments to slow down the increase in the SG rate, and then in negotiations in parliament, further slowed down the SG increase.

-The Liberal government announced in the 2014 Federal Budget that the SG rate increase will stall for 3 years (from 1 July 2015), rising to 10% from 1 July 2018.
+The Liberal government promised in the 2014 Federal Budget that the SG rate increase will stall for 3 years (from 1 July 2015), rising to 10% from 1 July 2018.
 The SG rate would then increase by 0.5% each year until it reached 12% by July 2022.
 What the Liberal government is now introducing is that the SG rate will stall from 1 July 2015 for 7 years (until 30 June 2021), and then increase by 0.5% each year following until SG reached 12% from 1 July 2025.

 Superannuation Guarantee entitlements